It all starts with a title. The better the title, the stickier the title, the more likely you’ll suck us in.

 Is it reputation management, perception management?
 Or search management?

-I was recently directed by Tom Martin to read an updated post by Rohit Bhargava on Social Media Optimization and while it did get me thinking again about something I had not given much thought to in a while, it, like many other blog posts, opens up another footlocker of thoughts.
+I was recently directed by Tom Martin to read an updated post by Rohit Bhargava on Social Media Optimization and while it did get me thinking again about something I had not given much thought to in a while, it, like many other blog posts, opened up another footlocker of thoughts.

 Don’t get me wrong, I love Rohit’s definition or ” new rules” of SMO